Language: EN

 This avoids the need to write multiple conditional checks to ensure that each level of the access chain is defined.

-Before the introduction of the optional chaining operator in JavaScript, we had to manually check if each property existed before attempting to access the next one.
+Before the introduction of the optional chaining operator in JavaScript, we had to manually check if each property existed before trying to access the next one.

 The ?. operator is very useful and greatly simplifies our code (and you know, simpler is more readable and maintainable).